An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Numerical Method

 The geodesic grid sacrifices fine-grained control of resolution (supporting $\Nang \in \{12,\, 42,\, 92,\, 162,\, \ldots\}$), achieving instead a much more isotropic distribution of angles.
 In practice, this allows us to run simulations without being concerned that the grid might imprint numerical anisotropies on the solution.
 The bookkeeping of the geodesic grid is more complicated as well, but it can still lend itself to efficient memory packing and even vectorization by dividing it into five congruent, logically rectangular patches, as in \citet{Randall2002}.

 Finally, for any type of grid with roughly equal solid angles, we can estimate the resolution needed to retain accuracy in the presence of strong Lorentz boosts.
-As a point is boosted by a three-velocity $v$ in a given direction, its sphere of angles distorts, with solid angles at the back of the sphere (i.e., in the direction opposite the boost) growing the most, approaching a factor of $(1 + v) / (1 - v)$ in the most anti-aligned case.
+As a point is boosted by a three-velocity $v$ in a given direction, its sphere of angles distorts.
+Solid angles at the back of the sphere (i.e., in the direction opposite the boost) grow the most, changing by a factor approaching $(1 + v) / (1 - v)$ in the most anti-aligned case.
 If a problem requires that no angular bin in the fluid frame have a size greater than $\Delta\Omega_\mathrm{max}$, and if $v_\mathrm{max}$ is the largest fluid velocity relative to the tetrad frame that will arise, then the tetrad-frame angular grid should have